As Number of Heads on Them Increase, Production of Chopping Blocks Soars

 Most of the company’s business is making standardized models for 20, 30 or 40 heads.
 However, it has made one that holds just two, for a Cincinnati baker, and one for 10,000, ordered by an intricacies conglomerate Williker refuses to name.

-It’s not unusual, says Williker, for companies spend $1 million or more – like the Touline Group of Toledo, Ohio.
-Carved from North Carolina Walnut with a zirconite trim, its new chopping block will be unveiled next month at a ceremony for all employees in the company’s main lobby.
+It’s not unusual, says Williker, for companies to spend $1 million or more on a chopping block – like one for the Touline Group of Toledo, Ohio.
+Carved from North Carolina Walnut with a zirconite trim, it will be unveiled next month at a ceremony for all employees in the company’s main lobby.

 “Updating your chopping block scenario sends a message to both shareholders and employees that your company can adapt to change,” says Williker.
 “That’s good for your image and good for morale.”